-Women who work a four day work week often fall into the same trap.
+Women who work a four-day work week often fall into the same trap.
 They eagerly take a four day week believing it will give them needed flexibility at home, where they carry a disproportionate share of the work.
-What happens in reality is they take on added responsibility and tasks outside their core responsibility to shore up the perception that they are less devoted to work, often working additional time outside core hours and checking email on their one day off.
+What happens in reality is they take on added responsibility and tasks outside their core responsibility to counter the perception that they are less devoted to work, often working additional time outside core hours and checking email on their one day off.

-So how do we avoid these traps for the unwary, and embrace the flexibility endless studies show is productive?
+So how do we avoid these traps and embrace the flexibility that endless studies show is productive?
 I believe the answer is to model the behavior we want to see, and make flexible work routines acceptable for everyone — not just women.

 To be frank, if we want men to embrace flexible schedules for women — and I mean genuinely embrace it, and not merely pay lip service to it because it’s PC — we need men to embrace it for themselves.

 It’s one thing to hear your manager or leader embrace flexibility (or diversity, inclusion, resilience, respect, or anything else), and it’s another to see them model that behavior.

 This means that if those in positions of power want their employees to know the corporate commitment is genuine, those leaders themselves must embrace it themselves.
 This can come in a variety of forms.
 Perhaps the male executive can miss a meeting because his young child as a teacher conference or dentist appointment, or on occasion work from home.
 The same is true for our most senior female leaders, who often feel pressure to outwork their male peers to prove they’re not slackers.

 Research tells us that females fall even further behind in wages the moment they have children, while the opposite is true for men.
 And younger women are feeling the strain of deciding between flexibility, which often means a career setback, or motherhood — and its taking a toll.

 So how can we combat the motherhood penalty and the wage inequality that follows?